Budaörs Airport: Airlines and routes

 The services operated in the summer of 1938 are shown here:

 A service from Heston via Frankfurt was started by British Airways Ltd in April 1939, using Lockheed Model 14 Super Electra aircraft.

 By 1950, Malert had been replaced by Maszovlet, 51% owned by the USSR, which operated services to Bratislava, Prague, Bucharest and Venice.
 Other airlines operating into Budaörs were Aeroflot, Czech Airlines, KLM, JAT Jugoslovenski Aerotransport, LOT Polish Airlines, and Transadriatica.

 End of airline service

-The need for the replacement of Budaörs by a larger airport had been clear since 1939.
+As early as 1939, it was apparent that Budaörs needed to be replaced with a larger airport.
 Hills surrounding Budaörs Airport, a lack of room for expansion, and the need for longer, hard runways led the development of what would become Budapest Ferihegy International Airport.
-Ferihegy was ready in 1943, but bombing during World War II caused extensive damage to it.
+Ferihegy was ready in 1943, but was severely damaged by bombing during World War II.
 As Budaörs had survived the war relatively intact, it continued its service as the primary international airport until repairs at Ferihegy were completed.
 Ferihegy was reopened on 7 May 1950, and a Lisunov Li-2 flew in from Budaörs to mark the occasion.

 All international services transferred from Budaörs shortly afterwards, and recreational flying and parachuting activities which had gone on at Ferihegy moved to Budaörs.